samsquire/ideas4/README.md

  * **Distributed storage**
  * **GUI scalability** Can load trillions of records loaded in the GUI, silently paged behind the scenes.

-# 102. Event sourced concurrency control
+# 102. Event sourced multiversion concurrency control

-If we have two threads that both want to modify the same data structure simultaneously, the tradition MVCV approach is to version the lists and abort if one fails to append.
+If we have two threads that both want to modify the same data structure simultaneously, the traditional multiversion concurrency control approach is to version the lists and abort if one fails to append due to parallel edits to the same data structure.

 There's an approach that means that we don't have to abort.